 People watch along the Stradun

 Do as the locals do in Dubrovnik and have a coffee and people watch along the famed Stradun Street, which goes through the Old Town.
 You’ll spot locals dressed like they’re coming off a runway, and some interesting tourists from all over the world.
+The photo above was taken at a friend’s wedding, the parents of the couple dancing to traditional Dalmatian music.

 Seeing Dubrovnik from the top of Srd is a must.
 You can either hike or take the cable car to the top.
 I would recommend the latter in hotter summer months, but hiking is much more scenic.
 The top overlooks Dubrovnik and the Adriatic, and there is often horses and goats roaming around.
 There’s also the Panorama restaurant on the very top, which is perfect for dinner or a drink.